-You have two years from the date of your accident to file a legal claim after an accident involving bodily injury, according to the California statute of limitations.
-This timeframe may be extended for children or incompetent adults.
-It can be shorter if the claim is against a public entity, such as a city authority.
-Contact a lawyer for an answer specific to your case.
+You have two years from the date of your accident to file a legal claim, according to the California statute of limitations.

 • When should I contact a lawyer?

 We advise contacting a lawyer as soon as possible after an accident.
 This will allow your legal team to help you assemble the right evidence and handle negotiations with the insurance company.